feathers-plus/generator-feathers-plus/docs/get-started/README.md

 ## generate all

 cli-plus will change over time: bug fixes, enhancements, retooling for new version of FeathersJS.
-You can upgrade you app to the latest version of cli-plus by running
+You can upgrade your app to the latest version of cli-plus by running
 ```
 feathers-plus generate all
 ```